aptech/docs/docs/cc/graphics.rst

 :doc:`../plotgetdefaults`                 Gets default settings for graph types.
 ===================================    ============================================================================

-Title, legend  and text labels
+Title, legend and axis labels
 +++++++++++++++++++++++++++++++++
 ===================================    ============================================================================
 :doc:`../plotsetlegend`                   Adds a legend to a graph.